The L1-Potts functional for robust jump-sparse reconstruction: A fast algorithm for the exact minimization of -Potts functionals

 In our experiments, $\eta$ is distributed uniformly in the interval $[0,1].$

-At last we compare the reconstruction methods under Gaussian noise of variance $\sigma^2,$ see \autoref{fig:potts_gaussian_small}.
+Our last experiment compares the reconstruction methods under Gaussian noise of variance $\sigma^2,$ see \autoref{fig:potts_gaussian_small}.

-We observe that in all three experiments, the minimizers of the $L^1$-Potts functional come closest to the ground truth.
-Only in the case of Gaussian noise, the $L^2$ and the $L^1$-Potts have approximately equal performance.
+Summing up, we observe that, in all three experiments, the minimizers of the $L^1$-Potts functional approximate the ground truth very closely.
+For Gaussian noise the $L^2$ and the $L^1$-Potts perform equally well, whereas, for Laplacian and salt and pepper noise, $L^1$ Potts minimization turns out to be the method of choice.